Troy.Jackson@legislature.maine.gov President of MAINE SENATE

 c.
 Due process.
 The United States Constitution, Amendment XIV also prohibits the State from depriving any person of life, liberty or property without due process of law …There are a variety of limitations that this clause imposes on state activities.
 Some important limitations fall under the branch of due process constitutional law called “substantive due process.”
 In general, substantive due process requires the State to have a legitimate and very compelling need for enacting any law that affects people’s exercise of certain fundamental rights, such as the right to freely associate, the right to vote, the right to interstate travel and the right to privacy.
 This is a highly complex area of constitutional law; a detailed legal analysis may be required to determine whether a law would actually violate the Due Process Clause.

-Attacking the supply side in the war on drugs is a failure because demand for illegal property will always remain.
-This collateral damage is a result of an activist judiciary treating criminal laws as a political question because what is a crime is not a fundamental right, political police power.
+The drug war is a failure because higher prces doesn't reduce demand.
+The immigration problem at the Mexican and U.S. border is about people fleeing gang violence in their home countries which are being govern by the drug lords, the root of the gang violence.
+This collateral damage is a result of an activist judiciary treating criminal laws as a political question because what is a crime is not a fundamental right, rational police power.